 "Catapult Your Business to Fore, Gain Competitive Advantage "

-The global data center cooling market size was valued at USD 16.84 billion in 2024 and is projected to grow from USD 18.78 billion in 2025 to USD 42.48 billion by 2032, exhibiting a CAGR of 12.4% during the forecast period.
-The North America dominated global market with a share of 38.9% in 2024.
+The global data center cooling market size was valued at USD 18.8 billion in 2025.
+The market is projected to grow from USD 21.0 billion in 2026 to USD 54.4 billion by 2034, exhibiting a CAGR of 12.6% during the forecast period.

 Download Free sample to learn more about this report.

-On the basis of product, the market is segmented into air conditioners, precision air conditioners, liquid cooling, air handling units (AHUs), chillers, and others.
+By product, the market is segmented into air conditioners, precision air conditioners, liquid cooling, air handling unit, chillers, and others.

 To know how our report can help streamline your business, Speak to Analyst

-On the basis of data center type, the market is segmented into small scale, medium scale, and large scale.
+By data center type, the market is segmented into large scale, medium scale, and small scale.

-Segmented by industry, the market is split into BFSI, IT & telecom, manufacturing, retail, healthcare, energy & utilities, and others.
+By industry, the market is segmented into BFSI, IT and telecom, manufacturing, retail, healthcare, energy and utilities, and others (government & Defense, education).

-Geographically, the market for data center cooling is divided into North America, Europe, Asia Pacific, South America, and Middle East & Africa.
+By geography, the market is categorized into Europe, North America, Asia Pacific, South America, and the Middle East & Africa.

 To get more information on the regional analysis of this market, Download Free sample